 Rich walnut hardwood, exotic acacia, smoked and fumed oak...all these beautiful wood species, textures, colors, and designs that just pop in a room.
 It is so easy to fall in love with gorgeous floors.
-But, as much as you want them, it's not the right time, not the right house or not the right fit in your budget to have those floors right now.
-Whatever the reason may be, trust us when we say, do not fret over flooring.
-There are fantastic, fabulous, knock-your-socks-off flooring options that can give you all the high end looks without the high end price tag.
+But, as much as you want them, it's not the right time, not the right house or not the right fit in your budget to have those floors, right now.
+Whatever the reason may be, know that there are fantastic, fabulous, knock-your-socks-off flooring options that can give you all the high end looks without the high end price tag.

 What Do You Really Want?

 Hands down, the go-to flooring of choice is hardwood.
 Everyone falls in love with hardwood.
 It is, indeed quite lovely, but ask yourself - do you really love hardwood or do you love the look of hardwood?
 This is a very important question.
 We have heard people ooh and ahh over 'hardwood floors' in a room when those floors were actually luxury vinyl planks.
 It happens all the time especially with modern designs such as weathered and rustic wood styles.
 Modern luxury vinyl is so on-point with visuals and textures that it is hard to tell they aren't real hardwood.
 In fact, many new home builders are offering their clients the option to have a base grade hardwood or a higher end luxury vinyl with modern visuals.
 Same price, two different looks.
 One is average looking, the other looks high end and custom.
 So, again we ask - what do you really want?